How to Paint Vinyl Siding and Make Your Home Look New Again

-On homes in which siding covers most of the exterior, painting vinyl siding can be a large project, to be sure, but it’s not a particularly complicated one.
+On homes in which siding covers most of the exterior, painting vinyl siding can be a large project.
+However, the good news is that it’s not a particularly complicated task.
 You may fear that in order to paint vinyl successfully, you will need to learn a new set of idiosyncratic, vinyl-only techniques.
 Fortunately, that’s not the case.
-The following instructions will take you through steps that, if you’ve painted anything else before, most of the following steps for how to paint vinyl siding will probably be familiar.
-Plus, we’ll detail the handful of vinyl-specific considerations that you’ll need to keep in mind to be get the job done right.
+If you’ve painted anything else before, most of the following steps for how to paint vinyl siding will probably be familiar.
+Plus, we’ll detail the handful of vinyl-specific considerations that you’ll need to keep in mind to get the job done right.

-If the weather’s too hot, too sunny, or even too windy, the paint may fail to go on properly.
-Yes, it might look fine in the short term, but paint applied on a hot, humid, or gusty day may adhere poorly and be more prone to cracking and flaking over time.
+If the weather is too hot, too sunny, or even too windy, the paint may fail to go on properly.
+While it might look fine in the short term, paint applied on a hot, humid, or gusty day may adhere poorly as it cures and be more prone to cracking and flaking over time.
 Also make sure the weather forecast predicts clear skies for at least one day after the paint job is complete.

-A thorough cleaning is a critical first step toward achieving a professional-quality paint job—not only on vinyl, but on any material that’s inside or outside.
+A thorough cleaning is a critical step toward achieving a professional-quality paint job—not only on vinyl, but on any material that’s inside or outside.
 Simply rinsing the house’s siding with running water from a garden hose won’t cut it.

 - 1/3 cup laundry detergent